quicwg/base-drafts/draft-ietf-quic-transport.md

 frames count toward flow control.

-Upon receipt of a STOP_SENDING frame on a stream in the "open" or "half-closed (remote)" states, an endpoint MUST send a RST_STREAM with an error code of QUIC_RECEIVED_RST.
+Upon receipt of a STOP_SENDING frame on a stream in the "open" or "half-closed (remote)" states, an endpoint MUST send a RST_STREAM frame.
 If the STOP_SENDING frame is received on a stream that is already in the "half-closed (local)" or "closed" states, a RST_STREAM frame MAY still be sent in order to cancel retransmission of previously-sent STREAM frames.

 While STOP_SENDING frames are retransmittable, an implementation MAY choose not to retransmit a lost STOP_SENDING frame if the stream has already been closed